evhub/coconut/DOCS.md

     print(list(executor.map(functools.partial(pow, 2), range(100))))
 ```

+### `MatchError`

+A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) statement fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support two attributes, `pattern`, which is a string describing the failed pattern, and `value`, which is the object that failed to match that pattern.

 ### `__coconut_version__`

 Coconut provides the built-in double-underscore constant variable `__coconut_version__` to allow direct access to the version of Coconut that the code was compiled in.